tglauch/pyVPRM/README.md

 - Open access to land cover maps: Copernicus: https://lcviewer.vito.be/2019 | ESA World Cover: https://viewer.esa-worldcover.org
 - Open access to satellite data: MODIS,VIIRS: https://e4ftl01.cr.usgs.gov | Sentinel-2: https://scihub.copernicus.eu/

+## Examples

-In order to get started there are a number of example scripts with corresponding `README` and comments available in the `./examples` folder.
+In order to get started with ```pyVPRM``` there are a number of example scripts with corresponding `README` and comments available in the `./examples` folder.
+They come with pre-prepared input data, so you do not need to care about getting the data first.
+Check it out!

 # Modular Structure